chetan-rns/gitops-operator/README.md

 ## Contribute

 1. Clone the repository.
-2. Login to a cluster on your command-line.
+2. Login to your OpenShift cluster on your command-line.
-3. `OPERATOR_NAME=gitops-operator operator-sdk run local --watch-namespace=openshift-gitops`
+3. `OPERATOR_NAME=gitops-operator operator-sdk run local --watch-namespace=""`

 **Note:** Please check that you're using [operator-sdk]( https://github.com/operator-framework/operator-sdk/releases/tag/v0.17.2) version 0.17 or earlier.
 Since the community-operators do not support `v1` version of `CustomResourceDefinition`, the operator is using `v1beta1` version of `CustomResourceDefinition`.